Martmists-GH/DevBlog/README.md

 1. Place Markdown files in `source/`
 2. Run `python main.py`
-3. Serve the files in `public/` using your preferred tool
+3. Serve the files in `public/` using your preferred tool like nginx

 ## Features